binays/sentence-modeling/README.md

 Since, We plan to do a version where target answer is hidden, there is some work to do to convert this dataset to make it appropriate for our purpose.

 ```
-papers/ folder contains the reference papers using in this research.
+papers/ folder contains the reference papers used in this research.
 papers/question generation contains existing recent papers about the question generation task
 papers/transformer-networks contains papers about transformer architecture and other improvements to it.
 remaining papers in papers/ are about paraphrase identification